Associate Professor and current holder of the Shula Chair in Philosophy

 My research and teaching focus on the aesthetics of subjectivization—the sensible, affective procedures and processes through which one becomes individuated and recognized as a subject within the social.
 I am especially interested in the problem of group subjectivity and the types of speech that are made possible—or foreclosed—within institutions.
 Consequently, I am drawn to engage with artistic, philosophical, and social practices aimed at disrupting those established forms of sensibility that keep existing relations of power in place.
 Fields that I find particularly relevant in this context are those that actively think the relationship between theory and practice: feminism, Marxism, and psychoanalysis.

 I am currently completing two book-length manuscripts: “The Scene of the Voice: Language and the Aesthetics of Finitude” and “The Sense of the Image: The Metaphysical Imaginary in Art, Architecture, and Cinema.”
 The former investigates the figure of the voice in the work of Martin Heidegger and its reception in contemporary French thought, including the writings of Jean-Luc Nancy, Philippe Lacoue-Labarthe, Maurice Blanchot, Gilles Deleuze, and Luce Irigaray.

 “The Sense of the Image” maps what can be called ‘the spatial unconscious’ among philosophy, art, architecture, and cinema.
 I seek to draw out the ways various works of art, architecture, and cinema rely on metaphysical conceptions of space at the same time that writings within contemporary continental philosophy appeal to a no less metaphysical image of space in their theorizations of the social.

 Courses I regularly offer here at John Carroll include: PL101 Introduction to Philosophy; PL245 Nineteenth-Century European Philosophy; PL250 Continental Philosophy; PL 255 Marxism and Critical Theory; PL286 Asian and Comparative Philosophy; PL306 Philosophy and Literature, and; PL350 Philosophy of Beauty and Art.
-I have also taught PL355 Philosophy and Film and PL450 Kant’s Critique of Pure Reasonand Heidegger’s Being and Time, as well as have co-taught a course on Philosophy of Music with my colleague Dr. Patrick Mooney.
+I have also taught PL355 Philosophy and Film and PL450 (Seminar) on Kant’s Critique of Pure Reasonand Heidegger’s Being and Time, as well as have co-taught a course on Philosophy of Music with my colleague Dr. Patrick Mooney.
 Finally, I have supervised a number of Directed Readings, including ones on Heidegger and Derrida, Deleuze’s Cinema, and Trotsky and Literature.